Struck by a radioactive* seizure, Peter Parker gained the ability to use proportional amounts of his brain!

 - However, not only are these cells necessary for brain function, but if you stick human glial helper cells in mouse brains, the mice become smarter, suggesting that they do play a pretty important role in cognition.

 - The famous Phineas Gage had a railroad spike driven through his brain, causing massive damage to his frontal lobes.
-He recovered and his memories and abilities were intact, but his friends said he was "no longer Gage" - he lost his moral compass and was much more irritable, profane, and dishonest.
-As the frontal lobes control your personality, this isn't surprising.
+He recovered, memories and abilities mostly intact.

 - There is a famous case of a character who came to a doctor complaining of headaches, and turned out on the X-rays to have no cerebellum.
 Apparently, he'd been born without one, and the cerebrum had simply taken over all the necessary tasks - to such success that he was working as a steeplejack!